 This alternative would consist of building a full stand-alone facility consisting of new spaces for all trainers and related support spaces that are required to support the Columbia Class program.
-Initial engagement with stakeholders considered doubling the footprint of the current maintenance facilities associated with the Ohio Class submarine.
+Implementation of this alternative would require the Navy to replicate the maintenance and support facilities associated with the sea-based strategic deterrence program (as described in Section 2.2) at another installation, effectively doubling the footprint of maintenance and support facilities currently associated with the Ohio Class submarines.

 With follow-on analysis and fact finding, this alternative is not being carried forward for detailed analysis because changes from Ohio Class to Columbia Class submarines do not involve completely different functions, so expansion/additions were not needed at an increased 100 percent rate.
 The overlapping time required for supporting the two classes would be relatively short.
-Investment in brand-new facilities would be wasteful in terms of cost and environmental impact, would involve unnecessary and significant demolition costs and does not use existing Navy infrastructure.
+Upon retirement of the Ohio Class submarines, the facilities and functions associated with the Ohio Class at NSB Kings Bay would then be demolished at significant cost.